-In some cases, you may be eligible to receive relocation assistance (up to $3,000) to use toward your moving expenses and to make the transition to new housing easier.
+In some cases, you may be eligible to receive $7,500 in relocation assistance to use toward your moving expenses and to make the transition to new housing easier.

 A short sale may take up to 120 days, but this could be shorter or longer depending upon your specific situation.
 If you are unable to sell your home, you may be able to transfer the ownership of your property to the owner of your mortgage.
 This option is called a Mortgage Release or Deed-in-Lieu of Foreclosure).